Big Win for Employees: 5th Circuit Rules that COVID-19 Is Not a Natural Disaster Under WARN Act

 - The act applies to companies with at least 50 full time employees

 - At least 25 employees must be laid off to trigger a notice requirement

 - Companies must give 90 days notice, or alternatively provide 90 days of backpay

 Seek Legal Assistance Today

-If you were the victim of a mass layoff without any warning from your employer, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you were the victim of a mass layoff without any warning from your employer, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 798-9870 to schedule a free case evaluation and receive experienced legal counsel.
 Our NYC employment lawyers are ready to evaluate the facts vis-a-vis the law and assist you in identifying the best course of action.